 Following World War II, many Americans kept souvenirs of lost loved ones or their time in the war.
 Many of these articles were stored in boxes or trunks and then tucked away in attics, basements, and garages for decades.
 In this program, students critically evaluate images, documents, and a variety of artifacts from the 101st Airborne's part in the D-Day invasion and liberation of Western Europe.

 Extreme planning was required to coordinate the 5,000 ships, 11,000 airplanes, over 150,000 soldiers, and all the supplies required for the D-Day invasion.
 General Eisenhower relied on information from weather forecasters and other scientists to determine the best time to successfully invade.
-Students examine the weather technology of 1944 and contemplate if they would have made the same risky decision.
+One of the six meteorologists, Lawrence Hogben stated, "The outcome of D-Day, perhaps the whole future of the western world rested on those forecasts . . .”

 In 1954, the United States Supreme Court handed down the unanimous, landmark Brown v.
 Board of Education decision that rocked the nation to its core by proclaiming "separate educational facilities are inherently unequal."
 The established doctrine of "separate but equal" in public education was rejected, ending 60 years of legal separation of the races in public schools.
 The ramifications for the Jim Crow South were staggering and, for some, unthinkable.